HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 Unfortunately, 35% of mobile websites do not have an LCP element that is statically discoverable in the document.
 While this is a slight improvement over the 39% we saw in 2022, it's still a significant blocker of LCP performance.

-As we'll explore in the following sections, there are three primary ways that websites prevent their LCP resources from being statically discoverable: lazy-loading, CSS background images, and client-side rendering.
+As we'll explore in the following sections, there are three primary ways that websites prevent their LCP resources from being statically discoverable: lazy loading, CSS background images, and client-side rendering.

 #### LCP lazy-loading